-Jon Stewart was born in New York City on November 28, 1962, and was raised in New Jersey.
-By 1989, Stewart was hosting the Comedy Central series Short Attention Span Theater.
+By 1989, comedian Jon Stewart was hosting the Comedy Central series Short Attention Span Theater.
 In 1993, he launched MTV's first talk show, The Jon Stewart Show.
 Throughout the 1990s, Stewart appeared on several television programs.
 In 1999, he became anchorman of The Daily Show (later renamed The Daily Show with Jon Stewart), announcing his departure in 2015 after a highly esteemed run.
 He is also a film and TV actor, appearing in the comic films Half Baked (1998) and Big Daddy (1999), among a variety of other productions.

 In 1984, Stewart graduated from the College of William and Mary in Williamsburg, Virginia, where he studied psychology and played on the men's soccer team.